sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

 practice to explicitly state the source for the file.
 The factory has the ability to make a list of TimeSeries objects using a list of filepaths, a folder or a glob, for example: ::

-    >>> my_ts_list = sunpy.timeseries.TimeSeries('filepath1', 'filepath2', source='GOES')   # doctest: +SKIP
+    >>> my_ts_list = ts.TimeSeries('filepath1', 'filepath2', source='GOES')   # doctest: +SKIP
-    >>> my_ts_list = sunpy.timeseries.TimeSeries('/goesdirectory/', source='GOES')   # doctest: +SKIP
+    >>> my_ts_list = ts.TimeSeries('/goesdirectory/', source='GOES')   # doctest: +SKIP
-    >>> my_ts_list = sunpy.timeseries.TimeSeries(glob, source='GOES')   # doctest: +SKIP
+    >>> my_ts_list = ts.TimeSeries(glob, source='GOES')   # doctest: +SKIP

 Note that the factory will only work with files from a single source, generating a source specific child of the `~sunpy.timeseries.timeseriesbase.GenericTimeSeries` class such as the `~sunpy.timeseries.sources.goes.GOESLightCurve` above.
-For this reason all the files should be from that same source for the factory to work correctly.
+For this reason, all the files should be from that same source for the factory to work correctly.

 1.1 Creating a Single TimeSeries from Multiple Files
 ----------------------------------------------------

-You can create a single time series from multiple files for a given source using the keyword argument concatenate=True, such as:
+You can create a single time series from multiple files for a given source using the keyword argument ``concatenate=True``, such as:

-    >>> my_timeseries = sunpy.timeseries.TimeSeries('/mydirectory/myts1.fits', '/mydirectory/myts2.fits', source='GOES', concatenate=True)   # doctest: +SKIP
+    >>> my_timeseries = ts.TimeSeries('/mydirectory/myts1.fits', '/mydirectory/myts2.fits', source='GOES', concatenate=True)   # doctest: +SKIP

 Note these must all be from the same source/instrument if using concatenate from within the TimeSeries factory.
-The time series concatenate method can be used to make a time series from multiple TimeSeries from different sources once they are already in the form of a TimeSeries objects.
+The time series `~sunpy.timeseries.TimeSeriesBase.concatenate` method can be used to make a time series from multiple TimeSeries from different sources once they are already in the form of a TimeSeries objects.

 2. Creating Custom TimeSeries
 -----------------------------